Algonquin Park: Algopedia - Algonquin Park Camping and Canoeing

 You can't get where you're going without a map.
 You certainly can't spend hours planning and dreaming about remote wilderness lakes or the best fishing rivers without one either.

-The current standard for an Algonquin Park map is Jeffrey McMurtrie's Canoeing and Exploring Map of Algonquin Provincial Park & The Haliburton Highlands
+The current standard for an Algonquin Park map is Jeffrey McMurtrie's Canoeing and Exploring Map of Algonquin Provincial Park & The Haliburton Highlands.

-, updated every few years.
+The Friends Of Algonquin Park offer the Canoe Routes Map of Algonquin Provincial Park, updated every few years.
 Picking one up is a great way to support Algonquin Park.

-If your interest is the Highway 60 Corridor through the park a new map was released in the summer of 2011 by Clark Geomatics - Highway 60 Corridor Recreation Map
+If your interest is the Highway 60 Corridor through the park a new map was released in the summer of 2011 by Clark Geomatics - Highway 60 Corridor Recreation Map.

 Trip Logs